Arun28041401/IOT_Train/README.md

   // Lidar sensor detects an object within the threshold distance if (distance < THRESHOLD) {
-    // If so, check if laser sensor also detects an object if (digitalRead(LASER_PIN) == HIGH) {
+    if (digitalRead(LASER_PIN) == HIGH) {
       //Sensors detect an object, trigger an alarm Serial.println("Collision Alert!");